-When people consume enough DMT (N,N-Dimethyltryptamine) to have a “breakthrough” experience, they often encounter beings commonly known as ‘elves’ that seem autonomous, existing in a reality separate from our own.
+When people consume enough DMT (N,N-Dimethyltryptamine) to have a “breakthrough” experience, they often encounter beings, commonly referred to as “elves,” who seem to be autonomous.
+Some people are convinced these beings exist in a reality that is separate or invisible from our own.

-The form and nature of DMT elves vary in reports, but one thing remains curiously constant: People tend to rank these encounters among the most meaningful experiences of their lives.
+The form and nature of the entities people encounter after taking DMT vary in reports, but one thing remains curiously constant: People tend to rank these encounters among the most meaningful experiences of their lives.
 For some people, these encounters change their beliefs about reality, the existence of an afterlife, and God.

 A recent survey provides some of the most detailed information about these encounters to date.
 Published in the Journal of Psychopharmacology, the survey includes responses from 2,561 adults about their single most memorable encounter with a being (or beings) after smoking or vaporizing DMT.
 (DMT is an endogenous chemical, meaning the body produces it naturally, though it’s currently a Schedule I drug in the U.S.)

 Most respondents had used DMT about a dozen times in their life.
 The survey excluded experiences in which people consumed other drugs with DMT, and it didn’t include experiences with ayahuasca, which is a brew that contains DMT.